mjfrigaard/sap/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of `monthAppPkg` is to provide an example app-package (i.e., a shiny application stored in an R package).
+The goal of `01_whole-app-game` is to demonstrate an example app-package (i.e., a shiny application stored in an R package).

 ## Launch

-You can launch the application in `01_whole-app-game` by running the contents in the `app.R` file
+You can launch the `monthAppPkg` application in `01_whole-app-game` by running the contents in the `app.R` file

 ``` r
 pkgload::load_all(".")